mlcommons/medperf/docs/mlcubes/mlcube_data.md

 ## Introduction

-This is one of the three guides that help the user build MedPerf-compatible MLCubes.
-The other two guides are for building a [Model MLCube](mlcube_models.md) and a [Metrics MLCube](mlcube_metrics.md).
-Together, the three MLCubes examples constitute a complete benchmark workflow for the task of thoracic disease detection from Chest X-rays.
+This guide is one of three designed to assist users in building MedPerf-compatible MLCubes.
+The other two guides focus on creating a [Model MLCube](mlcube_models.md) and a [Metrics MLCube](mlcube_metrics.md).
+Together, these three MLCubes form a complete benchmark workflow for the task of thoracic disease detection from Chest X-rays.

-To recap, a final working MedPerf pipeline consists of the following steps:
+In summary, a functional MedPerf pipeline includes these steps:

-1. Data Owner exports a raw dataset from one's databases (manually or with scripts) - this step is made outside the pipeline itself.
-The result is some `my_raw_data/` folder.
-If pipeline is run by some other person (Model Owner / Benchmark Owner), predefined `my_benchmark_demo_raw_data/` is used (created by Benchmark Owner and distributed with the specific benchmark).
+1. The Data Owner exports a raw dataset from their databases (manually or via scripts) - this step occurs outside the pipeline itself.
+Lets name the output folder as `my_raw_data/`.
+If the pipeline is run by another person (Model Owner/Benchmark Owner), a predefined `my_benchmark_demo_raw_data/` would be used instead (created and distributed by the Benchmark Owner).
-2. Data Preparator MLCube takes this folder path as input and transforms it to some unified format, outputting some `my_prepared_dataset/` folder (MLCube is implemented by Benchmark Owner)
+2. The Data Preparator MLCube takes this folder's path as input and converts data into a standardized format, resulting in some `my_prepared_dataset/` folder (MLCube is implemented by the Benchmark Owner).
-3. Model MLCube takes this prepared data and infers some model over it, saving results into some `my_model_predictions/` folder.
-(MLCube is implemented by Model Owner; Benchmark Owner has to implement a sample baseline model cube to be used as mock-up)
+3. The Model MLCube processes the prepared data, running a model and saving the results in some `my_model_predictions/` folder (MLCube is implemented by the Model Owner; the Benchmark Owner must implement a baseline model MLCube to be used as a mock-up).
-4. Metrics MLCube processes predictions and evaluate some metrics, outputting them to some `my_metrics.json` file (MLCube is implemented by Benchmark Owner)
+4. The Metrics MLCube processes predictions and evaluates metrics, saving them in some `my_metrics.json` file (MLCube implemented by the Benchmark Owner).
-5. Data Owner receives metrics results and can submit them to MedPerf server.
+5. The Data Owner reviews the metric results and may submit them to the MedPerf server.

-These three guides describe 2-4 steps.
-As all steps are demonstrating how to build a specific MLCube, it's highly recommended to explore a [Model MLCube guide](mlcube_models.md) firstly that explains not only Model part, but the sense and detailed structure of MLCubes itself.
+Aformentioned guides detail steps 2-4.
+As all steps demonstrate building specific MLCubes, we recommend starting with the [Model MLCube guide](mlcube_models.md), which offers a more detailed explanation of the MLCube's concept and structure.
 Another option is to explore [MLCube basic docs](https://mlcommons.github.io/mlcube/).
-In this guide the shortened version is described.
+In this guide provides the shortened concepts description, focusing on nuances and input/output parameters.

 ## About this Guide

-This guide will help users familiarize themselves with the expected interface of the Data Preparator MLCube and gain a comprehensive understanding of its components.
-By following this walkthrough, users will gain insights into the structure and organization of a Model MLCube, allowing them at the end to be able to implement their own MedPerf-compatible Model MLCube.
+This guide describes the tasks, structure and input/output parameters of Data Preparator MLCube, allowing users at the end to be able to implement their own MedPerf-compatible MLCube for Benchmark purposes.

-The guide will start by providing general advice, steps, and required API on building these MLCubes.
-Then, you will be guided to create your own MLCube from template - using the Chest X-ray Data Preprocessor MLCube as a working example.
+The guide starts with general advices, steps, and the required API for building these MLCubes.
+Subsequently, it will lead you through creating your MLCube using the Chest X-ray Data Preprocessor MLCube as a practical example.

-It is considered a good practice to be able to handle data in different formats: say, if the benchmark processes images, it's worth to support JPEGs, PNGS, BMPs and well as other expected images formats; support big images as well as small ones; etc. Therefor you simplify the work for your users (Dataset Owners) as they can export the data in a most handy format for them.
-It's Data Preparator responsibility to  convert all reasonable input data to some unified format.
+It's considered best practice to handle data in various formats.
+For instance, if the benchmark involves image processing, it's beneficial to support JPEGs, PNGs, BMPs, and other expected image formats; accommodate large and small images, etc. Such flexibility simplifies the process for Dataset Owners, allowing them to export data in their preferred format.
+The Data Preparator's role is to convert all reasonable input data into a unified format.

 ## Before Building the MLCube

-You would have to implement three tasks that your MLCube should handle:
+Your MLCube must implement three command tasks:

-- `prepare`: your main task that converts raw input data into unified format
+- `prepare`: your main task that transforms raw input data into a unified format.
-- `sanity_check`: checks that `prepare` outputs are clean and consistent (say, there is no records without ground truth labels, labels do have only expected values only, the data fields have reasonable values without outliers and NaNs, etc.)
+- `sanity_check`: verifies the cleanliness and consistency of `prepare` outputs (e.g., ensuring no records lack ground truth labels, labels contain only expected values, data fields are reasonable without outliers or NaNs, etc.)
-- `statistics`: Allows you to calculate some aggregated statistics over the transformed dataset.
-That statistics would be uploaded to you as Benchmark Owner once Dataset Owner submits their dataset.
+- `statistics`: Calculates some aggregated statistics on the transformed dataset.
+Once the Dataset Owner submits their dataset, these statistics will be uploaded to you as the Benchmark Owner.

-It is assumed that you do already have
+It's assumed that you already have:

-- Some raw data
+- Some raw data.
-- Expected unified format that data should be converted to
+- The expected unified format for data conversion.
-- A working implementation of all these three parts.
+- A working implementation of all three tasks.

-What you want to accomplish through this guide is to wrap your preparation code within an MLCube.
-Make sure you extract each part of your logic, so it can be run independently of each other.
+This guide will help you encapsulate your preparation code within an MLCube.
+Make sure you extracted each part of your logic, so it can be run independently.

 ## Required API

-During execution of every command, the specific params are passed.
-Despite your code can be implemented in any way that you want, keep in mind that you should support the folowing API:
+Each command execution receives specific parameters.
+While you are flexible in code implementation, keep in mind that your implementation will receive the following input arguments:

-### Data preparation API (`prepare` command)
+### Data Preparation API (`prepare` Command)

-The following values are passed while
+The parameters include:
-- `data_path`: path to r/o folder that contains raw data
+- `data_path`: the path to the raw data folder (read-only).
-- `labels_path`: path to r/o folder that contains raw ground truth labels
+- `labels_path`: the path to the ground truth labels folder (read-only).
-- any other optional extra params that you attach to the MLCube.
-Say, a `.txt` file with a list of acceptable labels.
-NB: while first two params contain user data, these extra params would contain values defined by you as MLCube owner.
-So, no, you cannot require your users to pass additional data.
+- Any other optional extra params that you attach to the MLCube, such as path to `.txt` file with acceptable labels.
+Note: these extra parameters contain values defined by you, the MLCube owner, not the users' data.
-- `output_path`: r/w folder to store transformed dataset objects
+- `output_path`: an r/w folder for storing transformed dataset objects.
-- `output_labels_path`: r/w folder to store transformed labels
+- `output_labels_path`: an r/w folder for storing transformed labels.

-### Sanity check API (`sanity_check` command)
+### Sanity Check API (`sanity_check` Command)

+The parameters include:
-- `data_path`: path to r/o folder that contains **transformed** data
+- `data_path`: the path to the transformed data folder (read-only).
-- `labels_path`: path to r/o folder that contains **transformed** ground truth labels
+- `labels_path`: the path to the transformed ground truth labels folder (read-only).
-- any other optional extra params that you attach to the MLCube - same as for `prepare` command.
+- Any other optional extra params that you attach to the MLCube - same as for the `prepare` command.

-Sanity check is not expected to return any outputs: it either runs successfully, or fails.
+The sanity check does not produce outputs; it either completes successfully or fails.

-### Statistics API (`statistics` command)
+### Statistics API (`statistics` Command)

-- `data_path`: path to r/o folder that contains **transformed** data
+- `data_path`: the path to the transformed data folder (read-only).
-- `labels_path`: path to r/o folder that contains **transformed** ground truth labels
+- `labels_path`: the path to the transformed ground truth labels folder (read-only).
-- any other optional extra params that you attach to the MLCube - same as for `prepare` command.
+- Any other optional extra params that you attach to the MLCube - same as for `prepare` command.
 - `output_path`: path to `.yaml` file where your code should write down calculated statistics.

-## Build your own MLCube
+## Build Your Own MLCube

-While that guide leads you through creating your own MLCube, you can always check a prebuilt example to understand better how it works in a already implemented MLCube.
+While this guide leads you through creating your own MLCube, you can always check a prebuilt example for a better understanding of how it works in an already implemented MLCube.
 The example is stored [here](https://github.com/mlcommons/medperf/tree/main/examples/chestxray_tutorial/data_preparator):
 ```bash
 cd examples/chestxray_tutorial/data_preparator/
 ```

-The guide shows this implementation to describe concepts.
+The guide uses this implementation to describe concepts.

 ### Use an MLCube Template

-First, make sure you have [MedPerf installed](../getting_started/installation.md).
-You can create a Data Preparator MLCube template by running the following command:
+First, ensure you have [MedPerf installed](../getting_started/installation.md).
+Create a Data Preparator MLCube template by running the following command:

 ```bash
 medperf mlcube create data_preparator